0x6a69616e/youtube-transcript-api/README.md

 #### #validateID(*videoID*, [*config*])
 **Utilizes the discontinued [video.google.com/timedtext](https://video.google.com/timedtext?lang=en-US&v=dQw4w9WgXcQ&fmt=vtt) endpoint.*

 Checks if a video with the specified ID exists on YouTube.
-Recommended to use when it is necessary to differentiate between a video that does not exist and one that lacks a transcript.
+Use is recommended when it is necessary to differentiate between a video that does not exist and one that lacks a transcript.
 - `videoID`: The YouTube video ID
 - `config` (optional): Request configurations for the Axios HTTP client.
 See available options [here](https://axios-http.com/docs/req_config)